Faculty Leader - Maths

 - Variety of different card sorts that challenge thinkers and help eradicate misconceptions

 - Quick fire starters that ensure students have the necessary knowledge to go further in their subject

 - Individual work to ensure students have the confidence to demonstrate their abilities in exams

 Each topic in KS3 contains enrichment lessons where students cover set mathematical objectives in a contextual situation.
-For example, when studying sequence in Year 7 students will look at various streets in Plymouth and recognize patterns so they can make predictions for builders of a fictitious street.
-In Year 10 students covering standard form will calculate the volume of soil that was removed in order to create space for the channel tunnel.
+For example, when studying sequence in Year 7 students could look at various streets in Plymouth and recognize patterns so they can make predictions for builders of a fictitious street.
+In Year 10 students covering standard form may calculate the volume of soil that was removed in order to create space for the channel tunnel.